 Q: How can I access OAT?

-A: You can access the OAT system at https://soartrack.prainc.com or from the SOARWorks website by clicking on OAT (located on the left side of the home page).
+A: You can access the OAT system on the PRA website or from the SOARWorks website by clicking on OAT (located on the left side of the home page).
 You will be redirected to the OAT home page.

 Q: I forgot my password.
 How can I retrieve it?

 A: Click “Forgot Password” (found on the login page of the OAT website), enter the email address that you used to register into OAT, and submit.
 You will receive an email with a temporary password and a link to update your password.
 Create a new password and confirm.
 Login to OAT with your email username and your newly created password.